premyy/Europion_soccer_analysis_sql/README.md

 # Europion_soccer_analysis_sql
 # 📝 Description
-I have analyzed Europion Soccer Dataset in this repository
+I have analyzed Europion Soccer Dataset in this repository.

+This is the SQL project

 # ⏳ Dataset
 Download the dataset